Is Selling Books On Amazon Fba Profitable

 What are the exact Amazon FBA fees for selling books?

-How much do Amazon FBA book sellers typically make monthly?
+How much money can Amazon FBA book sellers actually make?

-Is it worth selling books on Amazon FBA in 2026?
+Is it worth using Amazon FBA for books in 2026?

 Tools that improve these margins